 What it’s like being a community college student

 I’ve been a college student for three years now.
 When I first started going to college, it was all just a big mess.
-I didn’t stay dedicated to my classes, and I burned out especially because the loss of my dad was still relatively new in my life(I wrote about that here).
+I didn’t stay dedicated to my classes, and I burned out especially because the loss of my dad was still relatively new in my life.
 I took a break from school for about eight months or so and focused on work in the meantime.

 When I decided to go back to school finally, I decided to lessen my workload to a part-time schedule.
 Going to community college is flexible, and I feel like it’s the perfect starting point for students who work and are wanting a college education, too.